savaki/nats-proxy/README.md

 The aim of ```nats-proxy``` is to take the pain out of service discovery while at the same time preserving the existing tooling around ```http.Handler```

+### Why NATS

+In a typical micro service environment, service discovery or how one micro service finds another micro service can be a complicated thing.
+Various tools have been developed to manage the service discovery issue including consul, etcd, and eureka.

+Leverage NATS for service discovery, we dramatically reduce the amount of effort required for services to discover each other.

 ### Status

 Library is very fresh, but is already used in production so some changes are likely, but probably not